Thomas Mitchell Campbell

-Thomas Mitchell Campbell (April 22, 1856 – April 1, 1923) was the 24th governor of Texas, serving two terms from 1907 to 1911.
-He was an attorney and businessman, working as a manager for the International-Great Northern Railroad before entering politics from Palestine, Texas.
+Thomas Mitchell Campbell (April 22, 1856 – April 1, 1923) was a progressive member of the Democratic Party who served as the 24th governor of Texas, serving two terms from 1907 to 1911.
+He was also an attorney and businessman, working as a manager for the International-Great Northern Railroad in Palestine, Texas before entering politics.

 Life

 Campbell was born in Rusk in Cherokee County in East Texas, the son of Thomas Duncan and Rachel (Moore) Campbell.
 He attended school at Rusk and entered Trinity University in 1873 to study law.
 He was unable to support himself and withdrew after a year.

 Campbell went to work in the Gregg County clerk's office and continued his studies at night.
 In 1878, he was admitted to the Texas bar.
 In the same year, he married Fannie Irene Bruner of Shreveport, Louisiana.
 Her father, William Bruner, had served as a captain from Mississippi in the Confederate States Army.
 After the war, he settled in Shreveport.
 There he became a landholder and was elected as city comptroller in Shreveport.

 Campbell practiced law in Longview until he became involved with the troubled International-Great Northern Railroad in 1889.
 He became its court-appointed receiver in 1891 and moved his family to Palestine.
 The next year, after lifting the line from bankruptcy, he remained in Palestine as the general manager of the railroad.